philippeflores/philippeflores.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2023-03-10 14:00:00-0400
+date: 2024-06-03 00:00:00-0000
 inline: true
 related_posts: true
 ---

-Seminar at the IECL institute for the INRIA team BIGS in Nancy, France.
+Start of a Postdoc on gravitational waves detection and bivariate signal processing at Gipsa-Lab in Grenoble.